Participate in the Governance of Our Denomination!

-Every year prior to General Assembly, the Youth Observers (YO) to the Unitarian Universalist Association (UUA) Board of Trustees are selected.
-The Youth Observers to the Board are important, national leadership positions held by Unitarian Universalist (UU) youth.
+Every year prior to General Assembly, the Youth Observers to the Unitarian Universalist Association (UUA) Board of Trustees were selected.
+Now, the Youth Trustees will be selected by the Nominating Committee to be voted into service at the following General Assembly.
+The Youth Trustees are important, national leadership positions held by Unitarian Universalist (UU) youth.

-Bailey Saddlemire is the 2016-2018 Youth Observer and Tanner Linden is the 2017-2019 Youth Observer.
-Both Bailey and Tanner have served our faith in numerous leadership roles and they are looking forward to serving Unitarian Universalism in this new role.
+Tanner Linden is the 2017-2019 Youth Observer and Chelsea Hendrix is the 2018-2020 Youth Observer.
+Both Tanner and Chelsea have served our faith in numerous leadership roles and they are enjoying serving Unitarian Universalism in this new role.